opendistro/for-elasticsearch-docs/docs/sql/datatypes.md

 **Convert from time**

-- You cannot convert the `time` value to any other date and time types because it doesn't contain any date information.
+- You cannot convert the `time` type to any other date and time types because it doesn't contain any date information.

 **Convert from datetime**

-- Converting `datetime` to `date` extracts the date part from the `datetime` value.
+- Converting `datetime` to `date` extracts the date value from the `datetime` value.
 For example, conversion of `2020-08-17 14:09:00` to a `date` type is `2020-08-08`.
-- Converting `datetime` to `time` extracts the time part from the `datetime` value.
+- Converting `datetime` to `time` extracts the time value from the `datetime` value.
 For example, conversion of `2020-08-17 14:09:00` to a `time` type is `14:09:00`.
-- Because the `datetime` type doesn't contain timezone information, converting to `timestamp` type fills up the timezone part with the session timezone.
-For example, conversion of `2020-08-17 14:09:00` with system timezone of UTC, to a `timestamp` type is `2020-08-17 14:09:00 UTC`.
+- Because the `datetime` type doesn't contain timezone information, converting to `timestamp` type fills up the timezone value with the session timezone.
+For example, conversion of `2020-08-17 14:09:00` (UTC) to a `timestamp` type is `2020-08-17 14:09:00 UTC`.

 **Convert from timestamp**

-- Convert from a `timestamp` type to a `date` type extracts the date value and to a `time` type extracts the time value.
-Converting to `datetime` extracts only the `datetime` value and leaves out the timezone value.
-For example, conversion of `2020-08-17 14:09:00` UTC to a `date` type is `2020-08-17` and to a `time` type is `14:09:00`, and to a `datetime` type is `2020-08-17 14:09:00`.
+- Converting from a `timestamp` type to a `date` type extracts the date value and converting to a `time` type extracts the time value.
+Converting from a `timestamp` type to `datetime` type extracts only the `datetime` value and leaves out the timezone value.
+For example, conversion of `2020-08-17 14:09:00` UTC to a `date` type is `2020-08-17`, to a `time` type is `14:09:00`, and to a `datetime` type is `2020-08-17 14:09:00`.